Services for Commencement Guests with Disabilities

 There are a limited number of accessible parking spots for guests who bring a state-issued accessible parking placard.
 These spots are located on Old Chapel Road in front of the main entrance to the Commencement site.

-Guests with mobility impairments may be dropped off on Old Chapel Road at the Commencement site.
+When accessible parking is full, guests with mobility impairments may be dropped off on Old Chapel Road at the Commencement site.
 Vehicles must then park elsewhere.
+Shuttles are available from most parking lots.

 Accessibility Services Check-In Location